November 1-3, 2023

 Who Can Submit Professional Award Nominations?

-Professional Award nominations may be submitted by stakeholders that work/volunteer with juvenile justice-involved youth (including but not limited to Juvenile Probation Officers, Service Providers, Juvenile Court Judges, Volunteers, etc.) provided the nomination form includes required signatures.
+Professional Award nominations may be submitted by stakeholders that work/volunteer with juvenile justice-involved youth (including but not limited to Juvenile Probation Officers, Service Providers, Juvenile Court Judges, Volunteers etc.) provided the nomination form includes required signatures.

-What Are the Benefits to Nominating?
+What are the Benefits to Nominating?

-- Recognition inspires stakeholders, improves system performance, and enhances services provided.
+• Recognition inspires stakeholders, improves system performance, and enhances services provided.

-- Recognition fosters positive work environments and productivity.
+• Recognition fosters positive work environments and productivity.

-The following 2023 Professional Awards are now being accepted:
+The following 2024 Professional Awards are now being accepted:

 Juvenile Probation Supervisor of the Year – an individual who supervises Juvenile Probation Officers, but who is not a Chief Juvenile Probation Officer, as of the date of the nomination email submission.
 This category includes Deputy Chiefs, Assistant Directors, Supervisors, Coordinators, and other positions functioning in a similar capacity that supervise Juvenile Probation Officers.